What is 5G home broadband?

 The router will have to be connected to a power socket, but it won’t need to be fixed to a phone line like a traditional router.
 That means you can position your router to catch the strongest 5G signal, or even take it with you when you go away on holiday or move home.

-Can you get 5G broadband in your home?
+Can I get 5G broadband in my home?

-As we’re still in the early stages of the rollout across the UK, 5G is not yet available everywhere, particularly in rural locations.
+As 5G is still being rolled out across the UK, it's not yet available everywhere, particularly in rural locations.
 So, if your area doesn’t currently have 5G capability, unfortunately you’ll have to wait before you can choose a 5G home broadband deal.

 Mobile networks Three, Vodafone and EE all offer 5G broadband plans, ranging from rolling monthly contracts to 24-month contracts, so you can check whether any of these are available in your area.